vygr/ChrysaLisp/README.md

 There is a powerful object and class system, not just for an assembler, but quite as capable as a high level language.
 Static classes or virtual classes with inline, virtual, final, static and override methods can be defined.
 The GUI and Lisp are constructed using this class system.
-A signals and slots system is provided for object composition.

 Has function level dynamic binding and loading.
 Individual functions are loaded and bound on demand as tasks are created and distributed.
 Currently functions